nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Accessibility guidelines require all images to be supplied with a short, descriptive text as value of the `alt` attribute of the `<img>` elements.
 Suppliers are not required to provide these descriptive texts, but should instead use one of the following generic values:

-- `foto` – for photographs
+- `photo` – for photographs
 - `illustration` – for illustrations
-- `figur` – for schematic images, graphs, diagrams, scientific models etc.
+- `figure` – for schematic images, graphs, diagrams, scientific models etc.
 - `symbol` – for icons, signs, inline images etc.
-- `karta` – for maps
+- `map` – for maps
+- `drawing` – for drawings
+- `comic` – for comic strips and panels
+- `logo` – for logos

-If there are any doubts about which value to assign the `alt` attribute, Suppliers are required to use `figur`.
+If there are any doubts about which value to assign the `alt` attribute, Suppliers are required to use `figure`.

 #### 3.3.3 Lists